The American Chaplains Association purposes:

 B. Personal aggrandizement will not be used in advertising and promotional activities.

-D. ACA will also provide consultation to The Board as an organization and/or to individual chaplain who may be confronting ethical dilemmas and want some guidance.
+ACA will also provide consultation to the Board as an organization and/or to an individual chaplain who may be confronting ethical dilemmas or want some guidance.

 a.
 Since ethical concerns may be complex and/or have legal implications, the consultation provided will be primarily in helping think through a situation, without assuming responsibility for the case.

-E. The value of malpractice insurance should be carefully considered, especially if a lawsuit– whether justified or not– would possibly drain financial resources of the organization with which I am associated, or my family.
+b.
+The value of malpractice insurance should be carefully considered, especially if a lawsuit– whether justified or not– would possibly drain the financial resources of the organization with which I am associated, or my family.